satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Proposed re-design of the peer review system

-While there are notable examples of journals (e.g., ArXiv.org, Frontiers, BioMed Central, PLoS) that address some of the above individual problems, the vast majority of journals do not.
+While there are notable examples of journals (e.g., Frontiers - frontiersin.org, BioMedCentral - biomedcentral.com, PLoS One -
+plosone.org) and paper archives (arXiv.org) that address some of the above individual problems, the vast majority of journals do not.
 In this section, we address all of these problems by proposing an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community